top of page

 The Project

-Blick is a collaborative project between the Israeli artists Adi Oz Ari and Michelle Medenblik, and the German artist Cornelia Renz.
+Blick is a collaborative project by Israeli artists Adi Oz Ari and Michelle Medenblik, German artist Cornelia Renz, and Sophie Schmid.

 The Inspiration